Trump unveils 'reciprocal tariffs' plan targeting friends and foes

 WASHINGTON: US President Donald Trump inked plans on Thursday (Feb 13) for sweeping "reciprocal tariffs" that could hit both allies and competitors, in a dramatic escalation of an international trade war that economists warn could fuel inflation at home.

+Since taking office, Trump has announced a broad range of tariffs targeting some of America's biggest trading partners, arguing that they would help tackle unfair practices - and in some cases using the threats to influence policy.

-Speaking in the Oval Office, Trump said he had decided to impose the reciprocal duties, telling reporters that US allies were often "worse than our enemies" on trade.
+Speaking in the Oval Office, Trump said on Thursday he had decided to impose reciprocal duties, telling reporters that US allies were often "worse than our enemies" on trade.

+"Whatever countries charge the United States of America, we will charge them," Trump added.

-In particular, he singled out the European Union for being "absolutely brutal" in its trade ties with Washington.
+In particular, he called the European Union "absolutely brutal" in trade ties with Washington.

+With the memo Trump signed on Thursday, officials including the US trade representative and commerce secretary will propose remedies on a country-by-country basis.

+Trump's commerce secretary nominee Howard Lutnick said Thursday that studies should be completed by Apr 1, and the president could start tariffs as early as Apr 2.

-Washington will start by examining economies with which the United States has its biggest deficits or "most egregious issues," the White House official added.
+Washington will begin by examining economies with which the United States has its biggest deficits or "most egregious issues", the White House official added.

-"This should be a matter of weeks, in a few months, but not much longer than that," the official said.
+"This should be a matter of weeks, in a few months," the official said.

 Ahead of Trump's Oval Office comments, Trump trade advisor Peter Navarro told reporters: "Major exporting nations of the world attack our markets with punishing tariffs and even more punishing non-tariff barriers."